 Also from Mexico, Fernanda has a deep sense of the importance of family and loves kids.
 Key features of Ugandan culture.
 It’s no surprise she rocked it.
-In fact, she’s returning this July with 2 friends and her brother!
+In fact, she returned in July 2017 with 2 friends and her brother!

 Kristen is a volunteer from 2014.
 An American teacher, with previous volunteer abroad experience, she stepped easily into village school life.

 Like Fernanda, the classroom, kitchen, and garden were her favourite places to share life and culture with Ugandans.
 Also like Fernanda – she’s aiming to get back here when her busy schedule allows.

 A MESSAGE TO THOSE WATCHING FROM HOME

 It has just occurred to me that it’s not only parents who worry when their kids travel and volunteer abroad.
 We’ve actually had a number of parents out to volunteer, whose kids were forever checking on them.

 Aside from the words of our former volunteers, here is some additional info that may help you keep your cool when someone you love makes the (totally rational) decision to volunteer in Uganda.